THE ULTIMATE GUIDE TO RETINOL

 With a phased introduction plan and the right supporting skincare, these symptoms can be managed to almost no symptoms at all.
 With time and consistency (rather than stopping and starting – which can be tempting to do when experiencing side effects!), your skin adjusts and these symptoms resolve.

-Like any drug, there is a spectrum when it comes to side effects for all kinds of reasons, and our expert Support Team help you tolerate your treatment so you can use it daily as prescribed.
+Like any drug, there is a spectrum when it comes to side effects for all kinds of reasons, and our expert Support Team help you tolerate your treatment so you can use it as prescribed.

 0.025% tretinoin is the lowest dose for a multitude of skin conditions (like acne) with scientific evidence behind it.